ioneyez/bulk-rr/README.md

    records, the core difference being the resultant RDATA will be unique for each requested Domain Name within its scope.

+Woodworth, et al.       Expires January 21, 2020               [Page 11]

+Internet-Draft                   BULK RR                       July 2019

    The authors of this document are confident that by careful consideration, negative_side-effects produced by implementing the features described in this document can be eliminated from any such service or product.

-7. Privacy Considerations
+6. Privacy Considerations

-   Neither the BULK nor NPN records introduce any new privacy concerns to DNS data.
+   The BULK record does not introduce any new privacy concerns to DNS data.

-8. IANA Considerations
+7. IANA Considerations

-   IANA is requested to assign numbers for two DNS resource record types identified in this document: BULK and NPN.
+   IANA is requested to assign numbers for the BULK RR.

-9. Acknowledgments
+8. Acknowledgments

    This document was created as an extension to the DNS infrastructure.
    As such, many people over the years have contributed to its creation